 OpenSpectralWorks Project

-Openspectralworks - "a suite of Programs for viewing, editing, and manipulating spectral data"
+Openspectralworks - "a suit of Programs for viewing, editing, and manipulating spectral data"

 OpenSpectralworks is a suite of programs for viewing and manipulating